edgedb/edgedb/docs/guides/auth/index.rst

 ============================

-In the end, what we want to end up with is an authentication token created by EdgeDB that we can set as a global in any authenticated queries executed from our application, which will set a computed global linked to an ``ext::auth::Identity``.
+In the end, what we want to end up with is an authentication token created by Gel that we can set as a global in any authenticated queries executed from our application, which will set a computed global linked to an ``ext::auth::Identity``.